muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/events/calendar/_posts/2014-10-18-montessori-workshop.md

 **WHO**:
 Mothers
-*/In order to allow attendees to focus, there will be no arrangement for children to attend.
+*/ In order to allow attendees to focus, there will be no arrangement for children to attend.
 Nursing infants are welcome.

 **WHEN**:
 Saturday, October 18, 2014